Herbie: Fully Loaded: Production and marketing

 In their 2011 screenwriting how-to book Writing Movies For Fun (And Profit), Robert Ben Garant & Thomas Lennon, two of the film's co-writers, explained their original starting idea for the Herbie remake: "We are both very big fans of the old The Love Bug movies... but the old Herbie movies are corny in a way you can't get away with today...
 We needed to put Herbie in a much more real world.
 Not some dopey, illogical, kids-movie world, with characters like the crotchety old junk lot owner twirling his mustache and swearing, 'I'm gonna get that little car if it's the last thing I ever do!!!'
-Kids hate that kind of stupid shit as much as grown-ups do...
-We set it in a very realistically portrayed world of San Fernando Valley street racing: a macho world, where an old, beat-up car would get laughed at -- then be totally respected when it won some races."
+Kids hate that kind of stupid s*** as much as grown-ups do...
+We set it in a very realistically portrayed world of San Fernando Valley Street racing: a macho world, where an old, beat-up car would get laughed at -- then be totally respected when it won some races."

 They further elucidated on the experience: "We turned in the first draft, and the movie was greenlit...
 They were that confident of the movie.
 Off the first draft... [but] here's where it gets interesting/horrible.
 We were no longer dealing directly with [then-Disney president Bob Iger].
 We were now dealing with a studio executive under the president.
 This executive was not in the room when we sold the pitch.
-This executive was not there when [Iger] gave us notes on the script...
+This executive was not there when [Iger] gave us notes on the script.
 This executive had no agenda.
 This exec wasn't making a power play.
 This executive just genuinely didn't understand the movie and what [Iger] had liked about it."